 Of these, 1.2 million people were aged 15 to 19 years, and 718,800 people were aged 20 to 24 years.
 Of people aged 15 to 19 years, 83% were engaged in study.
 This proportion then declined with age: 44% of persons aged 20 to 24 years were engaged in study, declining to 16% of persons aged 25 to 34 years, 9.4% aged 35 to 44 years, 5% aged 45 to 54 years and 2.4% of those aged 55 to 64 years.
+Females were more likely than males to be engaged in study, with 20% of females currently studying towards a qualification compared with 18% of males.
 Three challenges for higher education and the SDGs.
 The UNESCO International Institute for Educational Planning (IIEP-UNESCO) convened a strategic debate this week on the important and unprecedented role of higher education in the new Sustainable Development Goals (SDGs).

 Keynote speaker Eva Egron-Polak, the Secretary-General of the International Association of Universities (IAU), began the discussion by highlighting some of the key aspects of the new agenda.
 “The SDGs are interconnected, and comprehensive.
 There is recognition that we cannot meet one goal without achieving the other goals.
-Education and research are essential to all SDGs,” she said.
 Education - United Nations Sustainable Development.
-EducationFlorencia Soto Nino2016-08-17T17:43:33+00:00 Share this story, choose your platform!
+EducationFlorencia Soto Nino2017-02-10T15:49:35+00:00 Share this story, choose your platform!

 Quality Improvement Plan.
 The National Regulations require approved services to have a Quality Improvement Plan (QIP).

 The aim of a QIP is to help providers self-assess their performance in delivering quality education and care and to plan future improvements.
 The QIP also helps the regulatory authorities with their assessment of the service.
+A QIP helps providers to document the strengths of their services and to recognise areas for improvement.
+Who is responsible?
+Approved Providers must make sure a Quality Improvement Plan is developed for each of their approved services.
 Overview of Australia's assistance for education.
 How we are helping 2016-17 Budget Estimate: $692.7 million Education enables development and is crucial to helping people overcome poverty.